 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Luckily, I was able to find a prenatal multivitamin that I liked that came in a glass bottle.
+Most vitamins these days come packaged in plastic bottles.
+However, luckily I was able to find a prenatal vitamin that I liked that came in a glass bottle.
+I chose this whole foods prenatal because of its natural ingredients and USDA organic certification.
 This is the one that I used throughout my pregnancy:

 Early on, I learned that I had low iron which I expected due to my diet.
 I was happy to also find an iron supplement that comes in a glass bottle.
 It tastes horrible but works great.
 I recommend drinking it in a small glass of orange juice to help mask the taste.
 Here’s the iron supplement I used:

 Being pregnant is so exciting and you want to share the news with everyone, but it’s also frustrating in those first few months when you aren’t showing yet.
 It’s like holding a big secret inside (and I’m the worst at keeping secrets…).
 I didn’t really start showing until more than half way through my pregnancy which meant that I could continue wearing my regular clothes and didn’t need to consider maternity clothes until I was already a few months along.

 I hated the idea of buying a whole new wardrobe that I would only wear for a few short weeks.
 In an effort to save myself some money and continue along in my zero waste efforts, I chose to buy a few non maternity outfits in a size larger than my regular size.
 In this way, I would be able to wear these clothes in pregnancy and also continue to wear them after.
 Luckily, loose-fitting tops and dresses with leggings is in style these days!